fmontesi/fmontesi.github.io/_posts/2020-09-30-service-oriented-programming-languages.md

 Principle 3 aids the programmer in having code that corresponds closely to the intended model (a service, in this case), which makes us more effective.

-Making it very easy to write many services can aid with technical debt and distribution.
+Making it very easy to write many services can aid in dealing with technical debt and distribution.
 Say that we wanted to change `Greeter` to authenticate clients and get profile information, by using a separate component called `UserProfiles` (responsible for managing user profiles):
 - In a language that is not service-oriented, we might be tempted to define that component as something that is not a service, which would then become an integral part of `Greeter` that is very hard to detach in the future.
 This technical debt could bite us in the future if we ever wanted to scale up and make `UserProfiles` a service that can be run independently.
-- Differently, in a service-oriented language, we would be guided (Jolie would actually *force* us) to make `UserProfiles` immediately a service.
+- Differently, in a service-oriented language, we would be guided (Jolie would actually force us) to make `UserProfiles` immediately a service.
 Initially, we might decide to run `Greeter` and `UserProfiles` in the same machine, or even in the same process.
 But the principle leaves us free to distribute these services in the future, or even to make these services automatically redeployable (as in serverless).
 For this to work, it is important that:
   * The language discourages knowing whether another service is running in the same execution environment (e.g., a process in the operating system) or not.
   * The language makes communications between services running in the same execution environment efficient.